Nov 26, 2020

 22) Stay Claims Free

-Remaining claims free is important to capitalize on as many discounts as possible.
+Remaining claims free is important to capitalize on savings.
 Be strategic about filing smaller claims.
-Considering your deductible amount, does it make sense to file a claim and risk your rates increasing?
+Considering your deductible amount, does it make sense to file a claim and risk an increase?
 Always assess your options before deciding to file a car insurance claim.

 23) Kids Gone To College?
 Get The Out of Town Student Discount

 Do you have children that are away for college or university?
-Make sure to notify your insurance company.
-If they are listed on your policy, you can save money on their coverage while they are away studying.
-Save up to 30%.
+Make sure to notify your insurer.
+If they are listed on your policy, you can save up to 30% while they are away studying.

 24) Alumni Or Professional Association Discounts

-Many post-secondary institutions and professional associations offer group insurance discounts for their members or alumni.
-If you are part of a professional group or graduate of a post-secondary institution, you pay qualify for a group insurance rate.
+Many post-secondary institutions and professional associations offer group savings for their members or alumni.
+If you are part of a professional group or graduate of a post-secondary institution, you pay qualify for a group rate.

-Car insurance policies typically last for one year.
+Insurance policies typically last for one year.
 A lot can change in a year.
-Reviewing your policy each time it comes up for renewal is an opportunity to assess your coverage needs, find new discounts, and adjust your policy to capitalize on cost savings.
+Reviewing it each time it comes up for renewal is an opportunity to assess your needs, find new discounts, and adjust your policy to capitalize on cost savings.

 26) Graduated Licensing Discounts For New Drivers

-We all know that young drivers pay the most for auto insurance.
-Even without a full licence, there are insurance discounts available as new drivers graduate through each level of the graduated driver's licensing program.
+We all know that young drivers pay the most for car insurance.
+Even without a full licence, there are savings available as new drivers graduate through each level of the graduated driver's licensing program.
 You can save 10% when you move from your G1 to G2 and another 10% when you get your full G license.
-Get your full license as soon as possible to maximize savings.
+Get your full license as soon as possible to pay less.

-Insurance rates are determined based on the information you provide when getting a quote.
+Costs are determined based on the information you provide.
 Always review your policy to ensure the details about your driving history, vehicle, and personal information is correct.
-An error on your policy could cost you money.
+An error could cost you more money.

 28) Don’t Over Insure

 More is not always better when it comes to insurance.
-You can have too much coverage and it cost be costing you in the form of higher rates.
-Some types of coverage may not be applicable to you and increasing your coverage limits too high may not make financial sense.
-Speak with your broker to make sure you have the right amount of insurance coverage for your specific driving needs.
+You can have too much and it cost be costing you in the form of higher payments.
+Some types of coverage may not be applicable to you and increasing your limits too high may not make financial sense.
+Speak with your insurer to make sure you have the right amount for your specific driving needs.

 29) Park In The Garage